omar-2yman/codealpha_tasks/README.md

 3. ### **File Organizer:**
 Clone the repository and navigate to the file_organizer directory.
-Run the `file organizer (Automation with python ).py` file and enter the path to the directory you want to organize.
+Run the `File organizer (automation with python).py` file and enter the path to the directory you want to organize.

 ## **Contributing:**
 ---